zakhai/Eve-docker/README.md

 The container IP address must be part of the startup configuration.
 Check the eve-ng pro cookbook on the correct format.

 The docker options box on the template should typically be used to set environmental variables rather than the ip address.
 I found a number of containerise network functions that required environmental variables to be presented. so use '-e ENVIRONMENTAL_VARIABLE' and it gets passed into the create command.

+Copy files to /opt/unetlab/ and the appropriate directory.